dependabot/dependabot-script/README.md

 * `rben install` (Install Ruby version from `.ruby-version`)
 * `bundle install`

-### Interactive
+### Native helpers

+Languages that require native helpers to be installed

+* Terraform
+* Python
+* Go
+* Go
+* Elixir
+* PHP
+* JS

-Many languages require native helpers to be installed.
-To get started, export an environment variable that points to the directory into which the helpers should be installed and add the relevant bins to your PATH:
+To install the native helpers, export an environment variable that points to the directory into which the helpers should be installed and add the relevant bins to your PATH:

 * `export DEPENDABOT_NATIVE_HELPERS_PATH="$(pwd)/native-helpers"`
 * `mkdir -p $DEPENDABOT_NATIVE_HELPERS_PATH/{terraform,python,dep,go_modules,hex,composer,npm_and_yarn}`